MKSx/reverse-shell/docs/agent/reverse-shell-agent_websocket.md

 ## reverse-shell-agent websocket

-Agent that connects to a websocket endpoints and wait for commands
+Agent that connects to a websocket endpoints and waits for commands

 ### Synopsis